alphagov/accessibility-monitoring-platform/README.md

 docker-compose up -d
 make start
 make sync
-make webpack
 make mail_server
 ```
+---
+## ADR Records

-To create new Architecture Design Record (ADR):
+To create a new Architecture Design Record (ADR):

 1. Ensure `adr` is installed
-2. Use `adr new` if you are creating a new design record
+2. Use `adr new` if you are making a new design record
 3. Use `adr new -s` if you are superseding a previous design record

 For example